General Maritime Treaty of 1820: Aftermath

+The British attempted to get Sheikh Sultan bin Saqr Al Qasimi to agree to additional stipulations to the treaty in return for British recognition of his role as Ruler of Ras Al Khaimah, but he refused.
+The officer in charge, Captain Thomas Perronet Thompson, had no authority to prevent Sultan taking over the town when British troops had left and, with no other way of forcing him to agree to the additional codicils, he blew up the sad remains of Ras Al Khaimah and on 18 July, the British forces embarked for the island of Qeshm.

 The treaty, or perhaps more accurately the memory of the punitive actions that had preceded its signing, virtually eliminated piracy on the coast as a profession and, although there were occasional incidents, the level of maritime conflict – particularly against foreign vessels – dropped dramatically.
-The Government in Bombay continued to press for more stringent measures against the coastal Sheikhs, including an incident in 1823 when a tower erected in Ras Al Khaimah was forcibly demolished.
+The Government in Bombay continued to press for more stringent measures against the coastal sheikhs, including an incident in 1823 when a tower erected in Ras Al Khaimah was forcibly demolished.
 With the garrison in Ras Al Khaimah withdrawing to Qishm and then giving way to a policy of maritime patrol and the establishment of a native Political Agent in Sharjah in 1823, British actions were reduced to occasional visits to enforce the rule of law along the coast.
 A brief resurgence in excursions from the boats of the newly established community in Dubai in 1834 was quelled by a demonstration of British naval power in 1835.

+In the aftermath of the treaty, the British were faced with a stark choice: whether to make the Sultan of Muscat the ruler of the entirity of the 'Trucial coast', or whether to support the coastal rulers in a semi-suzerainty, a 'protectorate' as it was to become.

 Meanwhile, the town of Ras Al Khaimah, devastated in the 1819 campaign, did not start to re-emerge with new buildings until 1828.

 Following treaties

 The 1820 treaty was followed by the 1847 'Engagement to Prohibit Exportation of Slaves From Africa on board of Vessels Belonging to Bahrain and to the Trucial States and the Allow Right of Search of April–May 1847'.
-By this time, some of the smaller Sheikhdoms had been subsumed by their larger neighbours and signatories were Sheikh Sultan bin Saqr of Ras Al Khaimah; Sheikh Maktoum of Dubai; Sheikh Abdulaziz of Ajman, Sheikh Abdullah bin Rashid of Umm Al Quwain and Sheikh Saeed bin Tahnoun of Abu Dhabi.
+By this time, some of the smaller sheikhdoms had been subsumed by their larger neighbours and signatories were Sheikh Sultan bin Saqr of Ras Al Khaimah; Sheikh Maktoum of Dubai; Sheikh Abdulaziz of Ajman, Sheikh Abdullah bin Rashid of Umm Al Quwain and Sheikh Saeed bin Tahnoun of Abu Dhabi.